Place de la Bastille: Later history

-On 16 June 1792, the area occupied by the Bastille was turned into a square celebrating liberty, and a column would be erected there.
+On 16 June 1792, the area occupied by the Bastille was turned into a square celebrating liberty, and a column was erected there.
 The first stone was laid by Palloy; however, construction never took place, and a fountain was built instead in 1793.

-In 1808, as part of several urban improvement projects for Paris, Napoléon planned to have a monument in the shape of an elephant built here, the Elephant of the Bastille.
+In 1808, as part of several urban improvement projects for Paris, Napoleon planned to have a monument in the shape of an elephant built here, the Elephant of the Bastille.
 It was designed to be 24 m (78 ft) in height, and to be cast from the bronze of cannons taken from the Spanish.
 Access to the top was to be achieved by a stairway set in one of the legs.
 However, only a full-scale plaster model was built.
-Victor Hugo immortalized the monument in the novel Les Misérables where it is used as a shelter by Gavroche.
+Victor Hugo immortalised the monument in the novel Les Misérables where it is used as a shelter by Gavroche.
 The monument was demolished in 1846.

-In 1833, Louis-Philippe decided to build the July Column as originally planned in 1792.
+In 1833, Louis Philippe I decided to build the July Column as originally planned in 1792.
 It was inaugurated in 1840.

+The area was damaged during the events of the Paris Commune in spring 1871.

 The area today

-The former location of the fort is currently called Place de la Bastille.
-It is home to the Opéra Bastille.
-The large ditch (fossé) behind the fort has been transformed into a marina for pleasure boats, the Bassin de l'Arsenal, to the south, which is bordered by the Boulevard de la Bastille.
+The current Place de la Bastille is located on the former fort's site.
+In addition to the July Column, it is also home to the Opéra Bastille.
+The large ditch (fossé) behind the former fort has been transformed into a marina for pleasure boats, the Bassin de l'Arsenal, to the south, which is bordered by the Boulevard de la Bastille.
 To the north, a covered canal, the Canal Saint-Martin, extends north from the marina beneath the vehicular roundabout that borders the location of the fort, and then continues for about 4.4 kilometers to the Place de la Bataille-de-Stalingrad.

 On Thursdays and Sundays, a large, open-air market occupies part of the park to the north of the Place de la Bastille, along the Boulevard Richard-Lenoir.
 Consumers can find fresh fruit, fish, meat, cheese and bread along with clothing and typical flea market items.